kurt-krueckeberg/dactyl_manuform_5x6_2/README.md

 | MO(2)     | Tab  | Home |
 |           | `    | Bksp |

 Re-flashing the keyboard with the Via firmware file [handwired_dactyl_manuform_5x6_5_via.hex](https://www.caniusevia.com/docs/download_firmware#0) from <https://www.caniusevia.com/docs/download_firmware> did not help.
-The same problem results.

-Nor can you use the Via Configurator in the normal way to reassign the keys.
+The problem persists.

-All this suggests there is a problem with the hardware.
+Nor can you use the Via Configurator to reassign the keys.
+This suggests there is a problem with the hardware--unless, perhaps, custom firmware czn be provided by the seller that fixes this issue.

 ## Description of Files in This Repository